Friederike Baer: Early life and education

 Baer was born and raised in Germany.
-After receiving her Abitur from the Kant Gymnasium in Berlin, she studied Cultural Anthropology and History at Georg‑August University in Göttingen before completing her B.A. (summa cum laude) in History at Boston College.
+After receiving her Abitur from the Kant Gymnasium in Berlin, she studied Cultural Anthropology and History at Georg‑August University in Göttingen before completing her bachelor's degree in history at Boston College, where she graduated summa cum laude.
 She earned both M.A. and Ph.D. degrees in History from Brown University, where she worked under the Pulitzer Prize winning historian Gordon S. Wood.
 Her doctoral dissertation explored the experiences of German-speaking Philadelphians in the early American Republic.

 Academic career

 Baer has taught at the University of Georgia, Kutztown University, Temple University, and served as a project archivist at the American Philosophical Society.
 Since 2010 she has been at Penn State Abington, located just north of Philadelphia, where she is currently Professor of History and Division Head for Arts and Humanities.